Wed, 14 Mar 2018 15:53 - Updated Wed, 14 Mar 2018 15:57

 To report errors in the texts of articles published, fill out the information below and click Send

-Meat processed under strict surveillance
+Meat being packed under strict surveillance

 Photo: Vieira Aspirante